s-fleck/testthis/README.md

   - `test_coverage()` lists all functions of package and shows whether they are mentioned in any `test_that()` calls’ desc argument;
-    e.g. if you have a testfile containing `test_that("testing that function foo works", <...>)`, `foo()` will show up marked as tested.
+    e.g. if you have a test file containing `test_that("testing that function foo works", <...>)`, `foo()` will show up marked as tested.
     This can be used as a simple todo list for testing, but does not replace a proper test coverage analyzer like